znake/tableview_twitter/README.md

 ## This is just a small Titanium App with CoffeeScript!

-It´s a Twitter Client which demonstrate how to use CoffeeScript, XHR and TableViews with Titanium.
+### It´s a Twitter Client which demonstrates how to use CoffeeScript, XHR, TableViews and passing objects between two windows with Titanium.